justinethier/husk-scheme/docs/Continuations.markdown

 >CPS is a programming style where no function is ever allowed to return

 But eventually `eval` has to return *something*, right?
-Well, yes, but since Haskell supports proper tail recursion we can call through as many CPS functions as necessary without fear of overflowing the stack.
-In husk, eventually `eval` will evaluate to a single value that is returned to its caller.
+Well, yes, but since Haskell supports proper tail recursion we can call through as many CPS functions as necessary without fear of overflowing the stack. husk's `eval` function will eventually transform an expression into a single value that is returned to its caller.
 But another program written in CPS might keep calling into functions forever.

 Languages that do not support proper tail recursion - such as JavaScript - can support CPS style, but eventually a value must be returned since the stack will keep growing larger with each call into a new function.